sebabelmar/peek_api/README.md

 > I thought in developing this API with Sinatra beacuse is simple and fast.
 But instead I used this  challenge to grasp my Rails skills.
 In the process I learned a lot.
 Plus I tried to comply with the MVC design pattern as much as possible.

-> I TDD the development the structure of the API - Data Base and routes.
+> I TDD the development of the structure of the API - Data Base and routes.
 After that I used Postman to verify the calls responses.

 ## What's Next